AlexanderDisput/p3/README.md

 - **Encryption Algorithm**: To ensure the security of stored passwords, an encryption algorithm can been implemented.
 This algorithm encrypts passwords before they are pushed to the Google Sheets file.
 The addition of this feature enhances the application's security, protecting sensitive information from potential vulnerabilities.

 - **Functionality Division**: The application could offer users the choice between creating a new password or retrieving data from the file.
 For data retrieval, the application decrypts the information, ensuring that users can access their stored passwords.

+### Credits:

+Exclusively used the online resources of Code Institute All written code was written by me